 • Shirkey Nursing and Rehabilitation is a 197-bed long-term health facility with dual certification for Medicare and Medicaid employing more than 200.
 They provide a wide range of services, including hospice.

-• Oak Pointe, Richmond’s new assisted living community, hires for a wide variety of staff, who provide the residents a great life as they Make it Richmond.
-These facilities also bring a need for other services, not just for their clientele, but also for their families and friends.
+• Oak Ridge Assisted Living, Richmond’s newest assisted living community, hires for a wide variety of staff who provide the residents a great life as they Make it Richmond.

 • Ray County Hospital, employing more than 150, is an award-winning Critical Access Care Facility with both in-patient and extensive outpatient services.
 The Hospital continues to upgrade every single aspect of the facility, including a new addition that updates the emergency, lab, and outpatient area.
 Our proximity to Kansas City allows many specialists to come regularly to our hospital as well.
 Doctors, Ray County Home Health, and a Dialysis center also provide additional jobs in the medical service field.
 Animal health is also tended by three veterinary clinics that serve our agricultural base as well as small family pets.